 The annual Rockport Harvestfest celebration features the best regional bounty of the season — all in an unbeatable setting.
 New England food producers gather under a giant tent on one of Rockport’s historic working wharves to celebrate the best of local food with fresh lobster, chowder, pastries, grass-fed beef, wood-fired pizza, small-batch jams, locally-grown produce and more.
 Local craft beers and wine produced in Massachusetts are on hand, along with Rockport’s own Twin Lights, with soda crafted from the 120-year-old company’s original recipes.

 The Topsfield Fair is a perennial favorite for us.
-We're not the biggest fans of the midway, although it is always worth a walkthrough and a ride or two.
 We love fruits and vegetables, and are always on the lookout for the winning 'biggest pumpkin'.
 Another favorite is checking out the pigs and other farm animals, as well as the interesting variety of guinea pigs and rabbits.

 TOHP Burnham Public Library hosts a fun and not-so-scary Halloween!
 Jeannie Mack performs the perfect combination of songs, rhymes and hand plays about pumpkins, trick-or-treating, jack-o-lanterns, tickly spiders, and silly witches to delight 2 – 6 year-olds.
 And what would a Halloween program be without a scary story?
 Jeannie’s use of a pop-up book about some friendly ghosts provides just the right touch to round out the fun.

 Thursday, November 14